awsker/EldenBingo/README.md

 * Configure your lobby with custom rules, like randomized starting classes
 * Matches can be started, paused and stopped by the referees
 * Squares can be checked/unchecked by players or by referees on behalf of players
-* Right click to mark squares with stars, visible to everyone on the team
+* Right click to mark squares with stars, visible only to the player marking the square
 * Scroll Wheel up/down over a square allows players or referees to keep track of their progress of a square.
-This progress can only be seen by teammates or spectators, but not by opposing players/teams
+This progress can only be seen by the owning player and spectators, but not by opposing players/teams
 * Customize bingo board color/size/font

 # Hosting your own server